Edited by: Keri Stooksbury

 Be aware that your needs will be different if you are traveling short-term versus a month or more.
 Plans like Verizon’s Above Unlimited have restrictions when you use more than 50% of your talk, text, or data while you’re traveling internationally (meaning, you shouldn’t use a U.S.-based plan when abroad full-time).
 They sometimes severely limit (or even cancel) your cell phone service when this happens.
 Keep this in mind when you’re reviewing your options.

-Your first option on Verizon is their TravelPass plan, which gives you the option to take your regular talk, text, and data with you on your trip (meaning, you use whatever amount of talk, text and data speeds you regularly use within the United States).
+Your first option on Verizon is its TravelPass plan, which gives you the option to take your regular talk, text, and data with you on your trip (meaning, you use whatever amount of talk, text and data speeds you regularly use within the United States).

 You will be charged $5 a day (on every line) for days you use your service in Mexico and Canada.
 There is a list of 130 additional countries where you can use your phone at a rate of $10 per day.
 Most popular countries are included in this list, such as Argentina, Australia, Chile, France, the Netherlands, South Africa, the United Kingdom, and more.